andybeet/website/_pages/contact.md

 author_profile: true
 ---

+Want to work together on a project?
 I am always willing to work on collaborative projects, predominantly in R. Please feel free to drop me an email or reach out to me through other avenues listed below.

 * E-mail: andrew.beet [at] noaa [dot] gov
 * Google Scholar: [A(R) Beet](https://scholar.google.com/citations?user=xLF4sJ8AAAAJ&hl=en)